applydigital/ai-engineering/docs/src/content/docs/guides/debugging-exercise.md

 ### Step 2: Prompt Claude to fix the bug

-1. Open `useBidding.ts`
+1. Open `./sandbox/src/useBidding.ts`
 2. Open the Claude Extension and prompt Claude to fix it with the prompt below:

 ```
 This logic in `useBidding.ts` isn't working, could you fix this?
 ```

-3. You will be prompted before any edits are made, if Claude halucinantes or get it wrong this is also when you can intervene.
+3. You will be prompted before any edits are made, if Claude makes a mistake, this is when you can intervene.

 ### Step 3 (optional):